‘Fifty Shades Darker’ Release Sees Spike In Sex Toy Sales

 “A few leather cuffs do pop up, but they’re unbuckled fast so the missionary position can be better adopted.
 Nipple clamps put in an appearance, but only on fingers.”

-[Featured image by Vianney Le Caer/ AP Images]
+[Featured Image by Vianney Le Caer/AP Images]